ESAI-CEU-UCH/kaggle-epilepsy/README.md

 - [R project](http://www.r-project.org/) v3.0.2.
 For statistical computing, a
   wide spread tool in Kaggle competitions.
 Packages R.matlab, MASS, fda.usc, fastICA, stringr and plyr are necessary to run the system.
-- [GNU BASH](http://www.gnu.org/software/bash/) v4.3.11, with find, sort and tr
+- [GNU BASH](http://www.gnu.org/software/bash/) v4.3.11, with cp, mv, find,
-  command line tools.
+  mktemp, sort and tr command line tools.

 The system is prepared to run in a Linux platform with [Ubuntu 14.04 LTS](http://www.ubuntu.com/), but it could run in other Debian